HOW TO TURN CHEAP GLASS VASES INTO TRENDY HOME DECOR USING PAINT AND WHAT YOU ALREADY HAVE IN YOUR KITCHEN! | HOW TO PAINT GLASS VASES

 Hi, sweet #sifamily!
-Do you have cheap glass vases hanging around?
-I have a fair share I’ve collected from thrift stores and even though I’m a fan of glass, mine rarely gets used.
-So today, I’m sharing how to upstyle your cheap glass vases into PotteryBarn Inspired decor using what you already have in your kitchen! … and How To Paint Glass Vases so your gorgeous new finish STICKS and STAYS PUT while you showcase these beauties.
+Today, I’m sharing how to upstyle your cheap glass vases into trendy home decor.
+All you need for this DIY project is some glass, paint, and some inexpensive ingredients you already have in your kitchen!
+Here’s a step-by-step on How To Paint Glass Vases so your gorgeous new finish STICKS and STAYS PUT while you showcase these beauties.

 It’s also Trash To Treasure Day!
 I’ve included links to my T2T crew’s makeovers below and I can’t wait to see what they’ve done this month.
-There before pics look interesting!
+The before pics look interesting!

 Here’s my new faux Pottery Barn terracotta paint finish!
 What do you think?

-I used kitchen items we ALL have on hand I used to create this look!
+I used kitchen items we ALL have on hand to create this look!

 THIS POST IS SPONSORED/CONTAINS AFFILIATE LINKS TO PRODUCTS I USE.
 YOU CAN SEE MY FULL DISCLOSURE HERE.